j314h/react-helper/install/README.md

 > with the different options specified here:

 - create-react-app typescript
-- Xo for eslint
+- Standard for eslint
   (I also give my vscode configuration so
-  that prettier and Xo work together)
+  that prettier and Standard work together)
 - craco for alias management
 - axios
 - react-router